mhgbrown/nuxt-ghpages-blog-content/posts/1566743768788-JSON Web Token (JSON Web Encryption) Authentication with Kirby CMS 3.md

 We're not going to generate the JWE ourselves, because there are many good packages out there to do it for us.
 I've chosen [kelvinmo/simplejwt](https://github.com/kelvinmo/simplejwt) because it works with the default PHP environment provided by my hosting.
 There might be better/faster/stronger libraries out there — this one works for me because I can't change anything about the PHP installation (😭).

 In your Kirby project, do the following to install the JWE package

 ```bash
 $ composer install kelvinmo/simplejwt
 ```

-By the way, I'm _not_ a PHP developer (like at all), so you might find inconsistencies or weird things in the following code snippets.
+_By the way, I'm not a PHP developer (like at all), so you might find inconsistencies or weird things in the following code snippets.
+If you see a problem or have a suggestion, feel free to [open a PR for this blog post](https://github.com/mhgbrown/nuxt-ghpages-blog-content/tree/master/posts)._

 First, we set up our keyset and our API.
 The keyset is used to encrypt and decrypt JWE tokens.
 Our API is programmed as a layer on top of Kirby's API, one which performs the JWE validation, retrieves the authorization payload, pushes the authorized request to Kirby, and returns the result.
 The API will be mounted at `/rest` (e.g. `/rest/pages/books`).